Strictly Come Dancing: Format

+The show is broadcast live on BBC One on Saturday evenings, with a results show originally following later on Saturday, also broadcast live.
+For series five, six and eight onwards, the results show is pre-recorded on Saturday and broadcast on Sunday evenings.
+The final results continued to be shown live on Saturdays, and were combined with the main show from series 14.

 From series 1 to 11, Sir Bruce Forsyth and Tess Daly presented the pro-celebrity ballroom dancing competition.
 From series 8 to 11, Forsyth only presented the main show and was replaced for the results show by Claudia Winkleman, at which point Daly assumed Forsyth's role as main presenter and Winkleman assumed Daly's role as co-presenter.
-Winkleman has joined Daly as full-time co-presenter for series 12 following Forsyth's departure after the 2013 series.
+Winkleman joined Daly as full-time co-presenter for series 12 following Forsyth's departure after the 2013 series.
+Forsyth continued to present special editions of the show until 2015.
 Through telephone voting, viewers vote for who they would like to be in the next round, the results of the poll being combined with the ranking of the judges.
 For example, with ten contestants left, the judges' favourite would receive ten points, second favourite nine points, and so on, and similarly with the viewers' rankings.
 The bottom ranked couple gets one point.
-The profits from the telephone lines were donated to Sport Relief in series 1, to Children in Need from series 2, until series 8 when donations to charity stopped.
+In the event of tied scoring from the judges by two or more contestants, the couple immediately below them gets one point below them, until the bottom ranked couple on the leaderboard who ends up getting at least 2 points instead of one.
+The profits from the telephone lines were donated to Sport Relief in series 1, and to Children in Need from series 2 until series 8.